 - Generally you will be speaking to a person who will ask you questions in the same style as a face to face interview, but this could be either pre-arranged or unannounced.
 If a company rings you to conduct a telephone interview without having made an appointment, politely say "Thank you for calling, do you mind waiting for a minute while I close the door/turn off the radio/take the phone to a quieter room?"
 This will give you a little time to compose yourself.
 If it really is a bad time, offer to call back, and arrange a date and time that is convenient.
 It is important that you are in the right frame of mind to be interviewed.

-Top tips for telephone interviews
+For telephone interviews

 - Be ready 10 minutes before the interview time.
 Get into the ‘interview mentality’.
 Have your CV / application form and a checklist of the skills or qualities the employer requires in front of you so you can clearly focus on what they want.